What is a Clean Break Order?

 What if we have children?

-It’s not possible to agree a clean break in relation to child maintenance.
+It’s not possible to agree to a clean break in relation to child maintenance.
 The welfare of the children is always a priority in divorce proceedings, and the person who cares for the children most of the time almost always will receive ongoing child maintenance payments from the other.

 A clean break can be agreed in respect of all other financial claims between you both.
 However, the practicalities of caring for children under the age of 18 mean that, often, a clean break is not possible.
 For example, many couples defer the sale of the family home while the children are living there, or agree that spousal maintenance is to be paid while the children are young.